lawsocsg/lawsoc-clinic-manual/docs/family-law.md

-You will both need to refund the money used for the purchase of your home, with interest on those amounts, or such amounts as to be determined by the CPF Board, to your respective CPF accounts.
-[59]_
+You will both need to refund the money used for the purchase of your home, with interest on those amounts, or such amounts as to be determined by the CPF Board, to your respective CPF accounts.[^45]

-You should refer to the CPF Board website for current information on CPF rules, regulations and policies.
-[60]_
+You should refer to the CPF Board website for current information on CPF rules, regulations and policies.[^46]

 **How does the Court decide on our shares of the matrimonial assets?**